azu/transcript-audio/README.md

 3. Drag and Drop your audio file you want to transcript to following
 4. Play audio and want for transcription.

+:memo: Input/Output device should be [BlackHole](https://github.com/ExistentialAudio/BlackHole) during transcription.
+If Input/Output device is empty, you need to reload the page.

 ## Contributing

 1. Fork it!